 |IODE War Memorial Scholarship||Usually October 1st for letter of intent, and November 1st for complete application||The National Chapter of Canada IODE initiated War Memorial Doctoral Scholarships in 1918 to commemorate Canadians who sacrificed their lives for peace and freedom.
 Initially, bursaries were granted to children of men and women who lost their lives or who were permanently disabled while fighting for Canada.
 Today, applicants are judged on academic excellence and potential.
 Candidates must be Canadian citizens and in at least their second year of doctoral program at a Canadian or Commonwealth university.|

 |J.A.
-Campbell Young Investigator Award||Likely in April 2015||he J. A. Campbell Young Investigator Award of $5,000 for any kind of research into Celiac Disease and / or Gluten Sensitivity is available to students and those who have recently completed degrees.|
+Campbell Young Investigator Award||Likely in January 2017||he J. A. Campbell Young Investigator Award of $5,000 for any kind of research into Celiac Disease and / or Gluten Sensitivity is available to students and those who have recently completed degrees.|

-|John Peters Humphrey Fellowship||November 15, 2015||Provided by the Canadian Council on International Law (CCIL), the John Peters Humphrey Fellowship in International Human Rights or International Organization is awarded to outstanding students to support them in the pursuit of full-time graduate studies in the fields of international human rights or international organization.
+|John Peters Humphrey Fellowship||Likely in November 2016||Provided by the Canadian Council on International Law (CCIL), the John Peters Humphrey Fellowship in International Human Rights or International Organization is awarded to outstanding students to support them in the pursuit of full-time graduate studies in the fields of international human rights or international organization.
 This fellowship is made in honour of John Peters Humphrey, a renowned Canadian international lawyer.|

-|Karl C. Ivarson Agricultural Scholarship||Likely in October 2015||This scholarship is open to agricultural science students from the province of Alberta.
+|Karl C. Ivarson Agricultural Scholarship||Likely in November 2016||This scholarship is open to agricultural science students from the province of Alberta.
 Students may be enrolled in any post-secondary institution within or outside the province of Alberta.
 Candidates must hold Canadian Citizenship or Permanent Residence status in Canada and be enrolled in their graduate program for at least one semester beyond the application deadline.|

-|Killam Awards for Excellence in Mentoring||Likely in September 2015||The Killam Awards for Excellence in Mentoring recognize outstanding mentorship of numerous graduate students over many years.|
+|Killam Awards for Excellence in Mentoring||Likely in October 2016||The Killam Awards for Excellence in Mentoring recognize outstanding mentorship of numerous graduate students over many years.|

-|Killam Doctoral Scholarships||Likely in September 2015||The Killam Doctoral Scholarships support outstanding doctoral students at UBC.|
+|Killam Doctoral Scholarships||Part of Affiliated Competition - for deadline, check with graduate program (likely in mid- to late September)||The Killam Doctoral Scholarships support outstanding doctoral students at UBC.|

 IMPORTANT: These deadlines are particularly for graduate students.
 There are additional deadlines in the UBC Academic Calendar that apply to all students.